mlaursen/react-md/packages/theme/README.md

 <td>min-contrast</td>
 <td>Number</td>
 <td>3.1</td>
 <td>The minimum contast that should be applied.
-The min
-    contrast for normal text should be 4.5 while large or 14px bold text should be 3.1.
-See the link for contrasts for more information.</td>
+The min&#10;    contrast for normal text should be 4.5 while large or 14px bold text should be 3.1.
+See&#10;    the link for contrasts for more information.</td>
 </tr>
 </tbody>
 </table>